English Garden Munich – one of the largest parks in the world

 Beer garden at the Chinese Tower: The heart of this beer garden is the Chinese Tower – the landmark of the English Garden.
 The special flair is created by the socially mixed audience – young and old, business and private people, tourists from all over the world and Munich originals meet here.
 Parents will also find a playground with a children’s carousel in the northern part.

 Seehaus am Kleinhesseloher See: The Seehaus is a renowned, upscale restaurant that also has a beer garden right on the lake.
-The clientele is mixed, although it is more likely to be Munich residents with a well-filled wallet.
-Nevertheless, it is well worth a visit, especially in the evening, as you can experience a beautiful sunset over Kleinhesseloher See.
+The audience is mixed, although it tends to be the Munich resident with a well-filled wallet.
+A visit is still worthwhile, especially in the evening, as you can experience a beautiful sunset over the Kleinhesseloher See.

 Hirschau Biergarten – in the northern part of the English Garden: This family-friendly beer garden has a great children’s playground with a pirate ship and is therefore very popular with parents.
 Visitors will find typical Bavarian cuisine at normal prices.
 In spring and summer there is a music program with live bands.

-Aumeister beer garden: The “Aumeister” beer garden and restaurant are located directly on the northern border of the English Garden.
-Built around 1810, the “Aumeister” used to serve as a royal hunting lodge.
-It is an ideal destination for all those who want to cross the entire English Garden.
+Aumeister beer garden: The “Aumeister” beer garden and restaurant are located directly on the northern edge of the English Garden.
+The “Aumeister”, built around 1810, used to serve as a royal hunting lodge.
+It is an ideal destination for those who want to cross the entire English Garden.

 Popular with dog lovers: The Mini-Hofbräuhaus beer garden in the central northern part of the park welcomes dogs and is therefore particularly popular with Munich dog owners.

 Bavarian and idyllic: under large chestnut trees, the Osterwaldgarten serves delicious Bavarian delicacies on tables with red checkered tablecloths and, in our opinion, the “best duck in town”.
-Located right at the entrance to the English Garden, close to Münchener Freiheit near Kleinhesseloher See.
+Located directly at the entrance to the English Garden, near Münchener Freiheit at the level of Kleinhesseloher See.

 Snacks, cappuccino and beer – overview of the kiosks